-- a.
-Registration certificate

-- b.
-Trust deed.

-- c.
-Permanent Account Number of the Entity

-- d.
-Identification information i.e. any OVD as per Individual in respect of managers, officers or employees holding an attorney to transact on its behalf.
+- i) Registration certificate - ii) Trust deed. - iii) Permanent Account Number of the Entity - iv) Identification information i.e. any OVD as per Individual in respect of managers, officers or employees holding an attorney to transact on its behalf.

-f.
-Unincorporated association or body of individuals:
+f) Unincorporated association or body of individuals:

-- a.
-Resolution of the managing body of such association or body of individuals. - b.
-Permanent Account Number or Form No. 60 of the unincorporated association or a body of individuals. - c.
-Power of attorney granted to him to transact on its behalf g.
-Juridical persons

-- d.
-An officially valid document in respect of the person holding an attorney to transact on its behalf. - e.
-Such information as may be required by the bank to collectively establish the legal existence of such an association or body of individuals
+- i) Resolution of the managing body of such association or body of individuals. - ii) Permanent Account Number or Form No. 60 of the unincorporated association or a body of individuals. - iii) Power of attorney granted to him to transact on its behalf - iv) An officially valid document in respect of the person holding an attorney to transact on its behalf. - v) Such information as may be required by the bank to collectively establish the legal existence of such an association or body of individuals g) Juridical persons

-- a.
-Document showing name of the person authorised to act on behalf of the entity; - b.
-An officially valid document in respect of the person holding an attorney to transact on its behalf and - c.
-Such documents as may be required by the Company to establish the legal existence of such an entity/juridical person.

-The Company also ensures that all the customers namely applicant, co-applicants and guarantor has valid ID proof as prescribed above.
+- i) Document showing name of the person authorised to act on behalf of the entity; - ii) An officially valid document in respect of the person holding an attorney to transact on its behalf and - iii) Such documents as may be required by the Company to establish the legal existence of such an entity/juridical person. - iv) The Company also ensures that all the customers namely applicant, co-applicants and guarantor has valid ID proof as prescribed above.

-5. VERIFICATION
+11. VERIFICATION